wfgoh/MontyHall/README.md

 (Source: Wikipedia)

 **Hypothesis**</br>
 A simple solution proposed by Vos Savant saying that your chances of winning the car is 0.67 or 2/3 if you switch, while it is 0.33 or 1/3 if you stick to your initial choice.
-Also, it is not fifty-fifty.
+Also, it is not fifty-fifty.</br>
 Say if you initially pick door 1:

 | Behind door 1 | Behind door 2 | Behind door 3 | Result if staying at door 1 |	Result if switching to the door offered |